The best home insurance companies for hurricane insurance

 What is hurricane insurance?

-Hurricane insurance isn’t a specific policy but rather a combination of policies.
+Hurricane insurance is a combination of policies that protect you from the main causes of hurricane damage, windstorms and flooding.
 The two main policies are homeowners insurance and flood insurance, but in some states, windstorm coverage must be added to your home policy.

 “People should check their homeowners policy to figure out whether such perils as wind or hail are excluded from their policy due to the fact that they live in a hurricane-prone area,” Yao says.